jchatel/quickmail-next-docs/linkedin/sending-linkedin-messages.md

 ## How can I change the daily limits of my LinkedIn messages?

-Go to Channels → LinkedIn → Select a LinkedIn account → Sending Tab → Maximum number of messages
+Go to LinkedIn → Select a LinkedIn account → Sending Tab → Maximum number of messages

 ![screenshot](../images/002_file-t04v78PS0k.png)